 9. “Stop” – Halt (halt)

 A great one to use if the dog is chasing a ball toward the road.
-“Stop” is an essential command that could make a big difference in the well-being of your dog.
+“Stop” or “halt”(pronounced like the English word)is an essential command that could make a big difference in the well-being of your dog.

 10. “Let Go/Out” – Aus (owss)

 This one can work nicely with the “fetch” command.
 If your dog has retrieved something for you, it may not want to relinquish it willingly unless you tell it to “aus.”